ANTLab-polimi/Customer-Edge-Switch/README.md

 pip3 install dash
 pip3 install plotly
 ```

+## Non Intrusive Load Monitoring Toolkit and HIPE dataset

+Non-Intrusive Load Monitoring (NILM) is the process of estimating the energy consumed by individual appliances given just a whole-house power meter reading.
+In other words, it produces an (estimated) itemised energy bill from just a single, whole-house power meter.
+Nowadays, we have thought that because it is considered as a relevant research branch and application for machine learning and security.

+For what concern the data serach, we have chosen the [High-resolution Industrial Production Energy (HIPE) data set](https://www.energystatusdata.kit.edu/hipe.php), which contains smart meter readings of ten machines and the main terminal of a power-electronics production plant over three months because it is one of the most well documented data set and it is easy to find online without any type of permissions to access it.

+In our work, we have adopted a inference statistical analysis (insted of a Machine Learnin process) on the data to retrieve the possible states of the first top 5 appliances.
+In this way, we have modified the approach of the [NILMTK project](https://github.com/nilmtk/nilmtk/tree/master) reducing the complexity of the parser enabling the possibility to retrieve the top 5 appliance from the total power consumption sent from the "sensor meter" in the UE container.

 ## Warning
 UE container is unstable.
 Sometimes UEs' interfaces lose connectivity or they disappear at all.